 The main way that Sensodyne stands out next to such a ubiquitous brand is that they have a singular focus: toothpaste for sensitive teeth.
 Sure, there are plenty to choose from, but in the end you can buy any Sensodyne product without looking past the brand and still know that it is designed with sensitive teeth in mind.

 Best fluoride-free/natural toothpaste for sensitive teeth

-Beyond the fact that it doesn't contain fluoride, Tom's of Maine's natural toothpaste has other bonuses.
+Beyond the fact that it doesn't contain fluoride and contains natural ingredients, Dr. Brite's natural toothpaste has other bonuses.
 It is totally vegan, without any animal products, and is not tested using any animals whatsoever.
 Therefore, even if you don't have a problem with fluoride itself, it is a great choice for the conscientious buyer.

-The best known toothpaste for sensitive teeth that uses this compound is Apagard.
+Apagard is another toothpaste for sensitive teeth that uses hydroxyapatite.
 At over $15 for a tube it's also fairly expensive and could even be called a luxury toothpaste.
 For that reason it is hard to consider it among the best, though time may show that hydroxyapatite really does work better than traditional compounds.

 Until then, this toothpaste gets an honorable mention as a new option among fluoride-free products, but the jury is out on whether it's worth the price.

 Another brand that employs hydroxyapatite for remineralization is BioMin.
 It works differently, however, by providing your teeth with calcium and phosphate to stimulate your tooth's production of hydroxyapatite.

 More research is needed to know if this method works better than including hydroxyapatite itself in the toothpaste.
 However, there is one advantage that BioMin has over Apagard, and that is the price.
 You can find a tube of BioMin online for under $10, much less than its competitor.
 That said, it's still a fairly new product and may not be easy to find in stores.